MarLizZo/Cybermodding-Capstone/README.md

 <img src="Repo assets/cybm.png" style="width: 100%">
 <br>

-<h4>Current Version: 1.2</h4>
+<h4>Current Version: 1.3</h4>

--   BE Responses improvements, Error management
+-   Contact us feature.
+Anyone can contact the admins for any reason.
+The administrators are able to see the messages from the Admin CP
+-   Now the user can upload an image as profile avatar from local machine.
+It will be stored on a real online server
+-   Minor graphic improvements

 <p></p>

-<h5>TO-DO after the v1.2:</h5>
+<h5>TO-DO after the v1.3:</h5>

--   Avatar upload
--   Contact us feature
+-   New custom WYSIWYG Editor?
+No ETA.
+-   General improvements.
+I have some ideas..

 <img src="Repo assets/my-hr.png" style="height:8px; width:100%">